AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-mixedmedia-viewer-about/c-html5-mixedmedia-viewer-customizingviewer/r-html5-mixedmedia-viewer-customize-videofullscreenbutton.md

 ---
 description: The full screen button causes the viewer to enter or exit full screen mode when clicked by the user.
 It is used when the viewer is displaying video and is located in the control bar.
 This button is not displayed if the viewer works in pop-up mode and the system does not support native full screen.
-seo-description: The full screen button causes the viewer to enter or exit full screen mode when clicked by the user.
-It is used when the viewer is displaying video and is located in the control bar.
-This button is not displayed if the viewer works in pop-up mode and the system does not support native full screen.
-seo-title: Video full screen button

 solution: Experience Manager
 title: Video full screen button
-uuid: f264154b-eb4d-4dcb-b8c0-e06c383198ae

 feature: Dynamic Media Classic,Viewers,SDK/API,Mix Media Sets
 role: Developer,Business Practitioner
 ---